 Standing Stone State Park has more than eight miles of day-use hiking trails, providing access to some of the park’s loveliest areas.
 Trails range from easy to strenuous and pass into virgin woods through vivid wildflowers and over-flowing streams and around beautiful Standing Stone Lake.

-The park has 36 campsites, each with grill, picnic table, water and electricity.
+The park has 36 campsites, each with a grill, picnic table, water, and electricity.
 There are also 17 historic WPA cabins and seven more modern cabins available that can be reserved up to a year in advance.
-All cabins are completely equipped for housekeeping including appliances, microwave oven, cooking utensils and linens.
+All cabins are completely equipped for housekeeping including appliances, microwave oven, cooking utensils, and linens.
 The park has three group lodges ranging in size and accommodations.

 Park Trail Maps